-British businesses could face fines of up to £17m for data breaches as Government adopts strict General Data Protection Regulation (GDPR).
+British businesses could face fines of up to £17m for data breaches as Government has now adopted the strict General Data Protection Regulation (GDPR).

 At present, the Information Commissioner’s Office can inflict a maximum penalty of £500,000 on companies that fail to adequately protect their customers’ information.